 Sections and Blanks:

 There are 10 blanks for completion in this notice, labeled from (A) through (J), with accompanying instructions for each blank below.
-We recommend that the labels for the blanks be removed before use.
+We recommend that notifiers remove the lettering labelsfrom the blanks before issuing the ABN to beneficiaries.
 Blanks (A)-(F) and blank (H) may be completed prior to delivering the notice, as appropriate.
 Entries in the blanks may be typed or hand-written, but should be large enough (i.e., approximately 12-point font) to allow ease in reading.
 (Note that 10 point font can be used in blanks when detailed information must be given and is otherwise difficult to fit in the allowed space.)
-The notifier must also insert the blank (D) header information into the blanks labeled (D) within the Option Box, Blank (G).
-The check boxes in the Option Box, Blank (G), must be completed by the beneficiary or his/her representative.
+The notifier must also insert the blank (D) header information into all of the blanks labeled (D) within the Option Box section, Blank (G).
+One of the check boxes in the Option Box section, Blank (G), must be selected by the beneficiary or his/her representative.
 Blank (I) should be a cursive signature, with printed annotation if needed in order to be understood.

 Header